 - Add inventory items to the invoice.Click ‘Add new item’.Search for an item, then click to select it.

 Enter the quantity.
-For open priced items, also enter the price.Repeat a – c in step 7 for each additional item.
+For open priced items, also enter the price.(Optional) Enter an amount to discount the line item by.Repeat a – d in step 7 for each additional item.

 - Basic items and items with variants are supported, but modifiers for basic items cannot be selected.

 - (Optional) Click to toggle ‘Sales Tax’ off or on.For tax-exempt customers, ‘Sales Tax’ is always 0.00 despite the position of the tax toggle switch.

 - Choose to either save as a draft or finish the invoice.